Fytex/Instagram-Giveaways-Winner/README.md

 Depending on what you choose it will save in the respective directory.
 Then it will choose the file's name using the following format `{UserTarget}_{total}.json` where `UserTarget` is the user where we got the followers/followings and `total` is the number of users we got.
 When searching for a `UserTarget` if the lowest one between the `limit` (in the config file)  and the number of followers/followings from the `UserTarget` is already met in a file then it will skip Step 2 and use that file automatically.

+### Warning:

+I would recommend using an alternative account which you aren't afraid of losing because it could go wrong in the worst case.
+However I've never experienced any bad situations using this script.

 #### Future Updates:
   - [ ] Add a followers/followings tracker so it won't repeat the count if we restart the bot
   - [ ] Add a way to find followers/followings some at a time until it reaches the limit/maximum.
 This way we can find followers/followings and post comments in a cycle.